jugonzal07/cbc_data_cleaner/README.md

 - www.christmasbirdcount.org
 - www.bsc-eoc.org (for Canadian users)

+_**NOTE**: The master CBC database is owned and maintained by Audubon and the most current data can be found there_

 ## Features

 The main purpose of this repo is the `parse_cbc_csv_file` function found in `cleaning_scripts.R`.
 This function reads in a CBC CSV files and returns a named list with post processed information for ease of us.
 This information is in the form of a named list with the following: